Fasted vs Overfed State (Updated: 2.15.17)

 More on Autophagy (Updated: 2.24.17)

 Autophagy: [aw-tof-uh-jee]: An act of self-cleansing or recycling.
 It is a process that not only clears out the old debris but also recycles these damaged components into molecules for energy or to make new parts.
-It gets rids of faulty parts, stops cancerous growth, and stops metabolic dysfunction (think obesity and diabetes).
+It gets rids of faulty parts, stops cancerous cell growth, and stops metabolic dysfunction (think obesity and diabetes).

 - Increasing your bodies recycling program can lead to decreased inflammation (cause of all disease) and slow down the aging process (the foot is always on the gas but this will ease up on the pedal).